-Implementations SHOULD NOT deliver a message to the same folder more than once, even if a script explicitly asks for a message to be written to a mailbox twice.
+Implementations SHOULD NOT deliver a message to the same mailbox more than once, even if a script explicitly asks for a message to be written to a mailbox twice.

-Showalter Standards Track [Page 15] The test for equality of two messages is implementation-defined.
+The test for equality of two messages is implementation-defined.

 If a script asks for a message to be written to a mailbox twice, it MUST NOT be treated as an error.